HOW TO MENTALLY MASTER ANY AND EVERY WOD

 Low Eccentric Loading

-On the right, we have:
+On the right, you have:

 Low Power Output